s0h311/signal-state-machine/readme.md

 > 有限 / _Yūgen_: japanese for finite, as in _deterministic finite automaton_

-Yugen models the state management as a [deterministic finite automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).
+Yugen models state management as a [deterministic finite automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).
 Below is the state machine for a `TodoStore`, which fetches todos.

 ![](assets/example-fetch-machine.png)